pitchmuc/launchpy/docs/synchronizer.md

 Arguments:
 * componentName : REQUIRED : The name of the component to compare (can be replaced by componentId)
 * componentId : OPTIONAL : The ID of the component to compare
-* publishedVersion : OPTIONAL : if you want to compare to the version that has been published in your base.
+* publishedVersion : OPTIONAL : if you want to compare to the version that has been published in your base to your target latest version.

 ### Check realised for component